-5.7.
 Source View Dialog

-The Source View dialog box is opened from the Details dialog box (see Section 5.6) if source code location information is available in the trace file.
+The Source View dialog box is opened from the Details dialog box (see the section called "The Details Dialog") if source code location information is available in the trace file.

 The dialog box consists of a combo box to choose processes, a text browser in the center and a list box representing the call stack at the bottom.